ahmadnassri/node-april-fools/README.md

 > A time bomb that will throw a randomly generated `Error` on April 1st.

-**WARNING: This is a foolproof way to to lose friends and alienate people, and will likely get you fired!**
+**WARNING: This is a foolproof way to lose friends and alienate people.
+Will likely get you fired!**

 ## Install